Ian-morphling/public_showcase/eu_ai_act_navigator/README.md

 ## What This Project Demonstrates

-This project intentionally focuses on system design.
+This project intentionally focuses on agentic system design.

 It demonstrates:
 - Agentic search and multi-step reasoning